McCoy leads Cardinals to decisive 23-13 win over Seahawks | Times Leader

 Click here to subscribe today or Login.

+SEATTLE — When called upon three weeks ago, Colt McCoy viewed himself as a caretaker.

+The Arizona Cardinals were already off to a terrific start.
+McCoy’s job when Kyler Murray went to the sideline with an ankle injury was to avoid giving away what the Cardinals already accomplished.

-SEATTLE (AP) — Colt McCoy was outstanding filling in for Kyler Murray, throwing for 328 yards and two touchdowns, and the Arizona Cardinals beat the Seattle Seahawks 23-13 on Sunday.
+McCoy more than did his part, and his best performance was likely his last start for Arizona.
+With Murray out one more week, McCoy threw for 328 yards and two touchdowns, and the Cardinals beat the Seattle Seahawks 23-13 on Sunday.

+McCoy went 2-1 with Murray sidelined, including divisional road wins at San Francisco and Seattle.
+The Cardinals will go into their bye with the best record in the NFL and the expectation of Murray and DeAndre Hopkins returning after the break.

+“It’s just my responsibility.
+That’s how I see it,” McCoy said.
+“I came here to be a part of this team and this group, and when your number’s called, that’s my role, and I’m proud to have won a couple games on the road.”

 For the second straight season, McCoy was a backup thrust into a starting role in Seattle and walked away with a victory.
-Last year, McCoy was with the New York Giants.
-This season, it was with Murray missing a third straight game due to an ankle injury.
+Last year, McCoy was with the New York Giants and pulled off a December win in an empty stadium.

 Arizona (9-2) had scoring drives of 92 and 82 yards in the first half that ate up 16 minutes.
 The Cardinals ran off another 7½ minutes early in the fourth quarter but Matt Prater missed his second field goal attempt, from 36 yards to give Seattle hope.